Passive Income Ideas to Help You Make Some Extra MoneyPublished on July 30, 2021 by Daniel Azzoli

 1. Display Your Passion on YouTube

 Do you have a hobby you’re crazy about?
-Maybe an expertise in a specific subject?
-If so, YouTube is a great place to showcase that talent or interest, and potentially create an extra stream of income while you’re at it.
+Maybe expertise in a specific subject?
+If so, YouTube is a great place to showcase that talent or interest, and potentially create an extra source of passive income while doing the things you love to do.

 2. Affiliate Marketing

-Affiliate marketing is a relatively simple concept.
+Affiliate marketing is a relatively simple concept that can potentially make for a great source of passive income depending on a few factors – more on that later.
 Companies have products that they’re looking to sell, and this is where you come in.
-You’ll partner with a company that has an affiliate program, and if you sell their product, you’ll receive a commission.
+You’ll partner with a company that has an affiliate program, like Amazon or Target, and if you sell a product of theirs or direct traffic to certain product pages on their site as outlined by the company, you’ll receive a commission.

 While the concept is simple, this method of earning passive income will be better suited to certain people; namely for people with blogs, their own active website, or established social media accounts.
+In short, this method of making passive income is best suited for those with some kind of audience or close network of people.
 You can try to sell the products of companies that have an affiliate program on any of the previously mentioned platforms and earn some percentage of the sale you make.

 While it can take time to build up enough of a following to have an audience to sell to, finding products to sell won’t necessarily be difficult.
 There are thousands of companies, or even individual people with a product to sell that would be happy to pay you a commission to sell their goods.
-You may be able to go through a company’s site directly to be an affiliate for them, or you can visit sites like ClickBank.com that act as a marketplace for you to browse different products to potentially sell.
-If you’ve got a site, blog, or social media account that’s dedicated to a specific topic, make sure you pick products to sell that are aligned with this topic.
+You may be able to go through a company’s site directly to be an affiliate for them, or you can visit intermediary sites like ClickBank.com that act as a marketplace for you to browse different products to potentially sell.
+If you’ve got a site, blog, or social media account dedicated to a specific topic, make sure you pick products to sell that are aligned with this topic to better cater to your audience and garner more attention.
+This way, you may be able to increase the flow of income from this particular passive income stream.

 3. Sell Your Photography